 Albritton Middle School was built in 1983 to accommodate about 700 students.
-It is one of eleven schools located on Fort Bragg.
+It is one of nine schools located on Fort Bragg.
 For many years, Albritton served Fort Bragg and Pope Air Force Base as a junior high school with grades 7-9.
 With the addition of Shughart Middle School in the Linden Oaks community, Albritton was reorganized as a 6-8 school in 2011-2012.
 A new addition was added to our school in 2012, which houses our 8th grade students and a studio for video productions.
 A new gym floor was constructed in 2013 to accommodate our sports’ programs.

 Albritton had a 25% turnover of students during the 2012-2013 academic year.
 Most children spend no more than three years in the system; a large percentage of our student body does not remain for the complete school year.